Learning Disability Today

 Photo credit: family handout

-A judge in the Court of Protection has ruled that an autistic teenager with a rare kidney disease should be allowed to receive a potentially life-saving transplant.
+A judge in the Court of Protection has ruled that an autistic teenager with kidney disease should be allowed to receive a potentially life-saving transplant.

-William Verden is 17 years old and has steroid-resistant nephrotic syndrome.
+William Verden is 17 years old and has steroid-resistant nephrotic syndrome, a rare type of kidney disease.
 He is currently being kept alive through dialysis, with less than 12 months before it will stop working.

 Manchester NHS Health Trust opposed a transplant because William would suffer psychological and physical harm from post-operation sedation and ventilation to prevent him pulling out lines and catheters.
 They also believed the chance of recurrence was “high”, nearly 100%.